 - The four-year waiting period starts from the discharge date of the Chapter 7 bankruptcy

 - New Fannie Mae Guidelines for consumers who had a mortgage as part of their bankruptcy that came into effect last August 2014

 - Conventional mortgage borrower who had a mortgage part of Chapter 7 bankruptcy, the waiting period start date starts from Chapter 7 bankruptcy discharge date and not the recorded date of the foreclosure

 - That is great news for mortgage loan borrowers seeking a conventional loan or those whose foreclosures got recorded at a later date

-Home Buyers who had a prior Chapter 7 and/or Chapter 13 Bankruptcy can now qualify for Home Loans After Bankruptcy with The Gustan Cho Team at Loan Cabin Inc. For more information or to qualify, please contact us at 262-716-8151 or text us for faster response.
+Home Buyers who had a prior Chapter 7 and/or Chapter 13 Bankruptcy can now qualify for Home Loans After Bankruptcy with Gustan Cho Associates.
+For more information or to qualify, please contact us at Gustan Cho Associates at 262-716-8151 or text us for a faster response.
 Or email us at firstname.lastname@example.org.
-We are available 7 days a week, evenings, weekends, and holidays.
+The team at Gustan Cho Associates is available 7 days a week, evenings, weekends, and holidays.